Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Heightened sensitivity

 A flare-up may bring increased sensitivity to touch, sound, light, or temperature changes.
 Even mild stimuli such as clothing seams, background noise, or strong odors can feel overwhelming.
-Some people also notice heightened sensitivity to hot or cold environments, which can worsen pain and fatigue.
+Some people also notice heightened sensitivity to hot or cold environments, which may worsen pain and fatigue.

 Mood changes

 It is common to experience shifts in mood during flare-ups.
-These episodes can also affect your mental health, leading to increased anxiety, irritability, or low mood.
+These episodes may also affect your mental health, leading to increased anxiety, irritability, or low mood.
 While not universal, these emotional effects add another layer to flare-up challenges.

-By logging these early with the Human Health symptom tracker, you may begin to notice patterns in when and how flare-ups start.
+By logging these early with the Human Health app's symptom tracker, you may begin to notice patterns in when and how flare-ups start.
 Bringing those notes to your doctor can help create more informed and productive conversations about your care.

 Common triggers of fibromyalgia flare-ups